Al-Mundhir III ibn al-Harith: Return to Byzantine allegiance

-While at Constantinople, Mundhir received permission from the emperor to hold a Monophysite church council, which convened on 2 March 580.
+While at Constantinople, Mundhir received permission from the emperor to hold a Miaphysite church council, which convened on 2 March 580.
 This council managed, albeit for a brief time, to reconcile the various factions and sects of the Monophysites.
-It was a goal towards which Mundhir had long striven, as when he intervened in the quarrel between Jacob Baradaeus and Paul the Black, the Monophysite patriarch of Antioch.
+It was a goal towards which Mundhir had long striven, as when he intervened in the quarrel between Jacob Baradaeus and Paul the Black, the Miaphysite patriarch of Antioch.
 Before leaving the imperial capital, the Ghassanid ruler also secured a pledge from the emperor that the persecutions of the Monophysites would cease.
 When he returned home, Mundhir discovered that the Lakhmids and Persians had used his absence to raid his domains.
 Gathering his forces, he fell upon their army, defeated them, and returned home laden with booty.

 In the summer of 580 or 581, Mundhir went to Circesium on the river Euphrates, where he joined the Byzantine forces under the new magister militum per Orientem, Maurice, for a campaign deep into Persian territory.
 The combined force moved south along the river, accompanied by a fleet of ships.
 The allied army stormed the fortress of Anatha and moved on until it reached the region of Beth Aramaye in central Mesopotamia, near the Persian capital of Ctesiphon, but there they found the bridge over the Euphrates destroyed by the Persians.
 With any possibility of a march to Ctesiphon gone, they were forced to retreat, especially since at the same time the Persian commander Adarmahan had taken advantage of the Byzantine army's absence and was raiding freely in Osroene, where he sacked the provincial capital Edessa.
 The retreat was arduous for the exhausted army, and Maurice and Mundhir exchanged recriminations for the expedition's failure.
 Mundhir and Maurice cooperated however in forcing Adarmahan to withdraw, and defeated him at Callinicum.
 Upon returning to his lands, Mundhir learned that a combined Persian-Lakhmid force was preparing another attack against the Ghassanid realm.
 Immediately he set out to meet them, engaged their army and comprehensively defeated it, before going on to capture the enemy camp.
 It was to be his last victory.